Ithaca, New York: Railways

 Within Ithaca, electric railways ran along Stewart Avenue and Eddy Street.
-In fact, Ithaca was the fourth community in New York state with a street railway; streetcars ran from 1887 until the summer of 1935.
+Ithaca was the fourth community in New York state with a street railway; streetcars ran from 1887 until the summer of 1935.

-On December 8, 2018, the Ithaca Central Railroad, a Watco subsidiary, took over operation via lease of the 48.8 mi Norfolk Southern Ithaca Secondary line from Sayre, Pennsylvania to the Cargill Salt mine site on the eastern shore of Cayuga Lake, near Myers Point.
-Unit coal trains carrying bituminous coal were delivered to the Ithaca Central at Sayre by Norfolk Southern for less than eight months afterward, traveling to the Ridge site of the Cayuga Operating Company: a coal-burning power plant (known as Milliken Station during NYSEG ownership).
-Unit trains of coal are now gone, as the power plant closed on August 29, 2019, when it ran out of coal, and was officially retired in October, 2019.
-(As of 2022, there are ambitious, proposed plans to convert its brownfield site into a major data center.)
+In December 2018, the Ithaca Central Railroad, a Watco subsidiary, took over operation via lease of the 48.8 mi Norfolk Southern Ithaca Secondary line from Sayre, Pennsylvania to the Cargill Salt mine site on the eastern shore of Cayuga Lake, near Myers Point.
+Unit coal trains carrying bituminous coal were delivered to the Ithaca Central at Sayre by Norfolk Southern for less than eight months afterward, traveling to the Ridge site of the Cayuga Operating Company: a coal-burning power plant known as Milliken Station during NYSEG ownership.
+The power plant closed on August 29, 2019.
+As of 2022, there are proposed plans to convert its brownfield site into a major data center.
 The main rail freight traffic is now salt from the Cargill salt mine farther north.
-The Norfolk Southern tracks, headed north on the former Lehigh Valley Auburn and Ithaca Branch, include a distinctive section in Ithaca that runs along the side of Fulton St. (NY13 southbound), although not in the street itself.
+Norfolk Southern's tracks, headed north on the former Lehigh Valley Auburn and Ithaca Branch, include a distinctive section in Ithaca that runs along the side of Fulton St. (NY13 southbound), although not in the street itself.